stephanmg/calorimetry/docs/faq.rst

 Q: Why do I receive an error `Error: [object Object]` in statistical testing panel without a metadata file?

 A: Most likely the statistical method is not appropriate for the provided data sets.
 A metadata file will fix this error.

+Q: I receive an error `Error: [object Object]` in statistical testing panel for energy expenditure?

+A: Make sure, that you calculated first, TotalEnergyExpenditure and then RestingMetabolicRate.
+Omiting one of these calculations will lead to the received error.